ShiningRay/better-cache/README.md

       cache.fetch('user', getUser, [id], function (user) {
         // do next thing :)
-        cache.size() // will be greater than 0.
-        cache.remove('user') //key
-        cache.clear() //clear all
-        cache.size() // 0
+        // the user variable in the callback below is now in cache, and the getUser function won't be called next time you call cache.fetch with 'user' as the key
+        //in fact cache.fetch('key') will work.
       })

       getUser = function (id, callback) {
         User.find(id).success(function (user) {
-          callback(user) // user is now in cache, and this function won't be called next time you call cache.fetch with 'user' as the key. in fact cache.fetch('key') will work.
+          callback(user)
         })
       }